-Chase Ultimate Rewards points are one of the most valuable impart because of how many transfer partners they have across both the hotel and airline industries.
-Currently they have 4 hotel programs and 8 airline programs.
+Chase Ultimate Rewards (UR) points are one of the most valuable impart because of how many transfer partners they have across both the hotel and airline industries.
+Currently they have 3 hotel programs and 9 airline programs, lets take a look at the Chase Ultimate Rewards Transfer Partners here.

 Chase Ultimate Rewards Transfer Partners